PyAbel/PyAbel/README.rst

 Transform Methods
 -----------------

 The outcome of the numerical Abel Transform depends on the exact method used.
-So far, PyAbel includes the following transform methods:
+So far, PyAbel includes the following :doc:`transform methods <transform_methods>`:

-	1. ``basex`` - Gaussian basis set expansion of Dribinski and co-workers
+	1. ``basex`` - Gaussian basis set expansion of Dribinski and co-workers.

 	2. ``hansenlaw`` - recursive method of Hansen and Law.